AdobeDocs/experience-manager-65.en/help/mobile/mobile-apps-ondemand-application-create-configure-action.md

 What is an app template?
 Think of it as a collection of page templates and components that represent a baseline or foundation of an app.
 When creating an app based on the template of another app, you get an app that has a starting point representative of the app in which it was created from.

-You must have an existing mobile app template (or an app installed that has an app template) to make use of this feature.
+You must have an existing mobile app template (or an app installed that has an app template) to use this feature.

 ### The Next Step {#the-next-step}